-Antonio says that he would love to have a TV, a treasure box to keep his stuff, and his own bedroom.
-His feelings about whether he wants siblings tend to change.
-Antonio would do well in a two-parent home, or with a single parent with strong parenting skills and a good support network.
-It will be important for Antonio’s family to honor and maintain his connection with his brother.
+Antonio very much wants to be adopted.
+He says he would love to have his own bedroom with a TV and a treasure box to hold his things.
+Antonio would do well in a two-parent home or with a skilled, single-parent family with a good support network.
+It will also be important for his future family to honor and maintain his connection with his brother.

 To learn more about Antonio, watch his video clip.

 Cameron is an amazingly sweet little fighter!
 He was born with significant medical

 complications.
 In spite of all his many health conditions, he has defied expectations,

 not just by living but by thriving and making developmental gains.
 He is able to

 roll over, manipulate objects, vocalize and sit up with assistance, and is learning

 to push up to standing.
 He can also hold up his head and is gaining neck strength.